Subscribe to our newsletter for FREE pet updates

 If you suspect your pet has an infection — or if your veterinarian makes a diagnosis of infection — before you agree to a course of treatment, if your vet doesn't suggest it, ask for a culture and sensitivity test.
 When a veterinarian prescribes an antibiotic without a bacterial culture and sensitivity test, he or she is making a guess at what type of organism is present and the best antibiotic to treat it.

-Although lots of veterinarians are very good guessers, given the growing danger of antibiotic-resistant strains of disease-causing bacteria, in my opinion, there's no longer any room for error.
+Although lots of veterinarians are very good guessers, given the growing danger of antibiotic-resistant strains of disease-causing bacteria, there's no longer any room for error.

 Each time an unnecessary or inappropriate antibiotic is prescribed, the potential for resistance increases.
 A culture and sensitivity test gives your veterinarian two very important pieces of information: 1) the precise organism causing the infection, and 2) the best antibiotic to treat it.